gemrb/gemrb/CONTRIBUTING.md

 ### Modders, game designers and artists

-1. GemRB comes with a bundled demo, but it is trivial.
+1. GemRB comes with a bundled demo, but it is short.
 The challenge is to enhance it, but a lot of (compatibly licensed) art is missing.
+Check the current [progress tracker](https://github.com/gemrb/gemrb/issues/1210).
 See also the docs on [creating a new game](https://gemrb.org/New-game.html)

 2. Some GemRB mods are in the [gemrb-mods repo](https://github.com/lynxlynxlynx/gemrb-mods).
 The [mod idea page](https://gemrb.org/Modding.html) also lists several ideas from simple tweaks to more complex mods.
-If you know WeiDU, a good task would be to add more of the documented tweaks (idea page) to the tweakpack.
+If you know WeiDU, a good task would be to add more of the documented tweaks (idea page) to gemrb-tweakpack.

 3. Modders can also contribute with research (see above), especially when it requires WeiDU test mods.